To make the tough choices required to create and maintain a sustainable sensitive life, I rely on Focusing every day.

-It was simple.
+The answer was simple.
 I could not bask in the sun and salt water all day and expect to take care of business in the evening.
-And business in the evening was a regular part of my job as second oboist for the Honolulu Symphony.
+And business in the evening was a regular part of my job as the second oboist for the Honolulu Symphony.
 We had concerts or rehearsals most nights.

 Still, I felt torn and confused saying “no” to chances to explore the islands.
 One afternoon when the orchestra was on a tour to Maui, the second bassoonist invited me to hike up Haleakala volcano with him.
-Who knew when I’d get another chance to do that?
-Shouldn’t I “seize the day?”
-But we had a pair of children’s concerts in the morning and a full classical program in the evening.
-Was he serious?
+Conflicting inner voices overwhelmed me:

-Yes, he was.
-He hiked.
-I closeted myself in my hotel room.
+He was.
+He hiked, while I closeted myself in my hotel room.
 I slept.
 I worked on my reeds.
-In doing so, I instinctively honored three of my needs as a sensitive person: rest, de-stimulation, and conscientious preparation.
-In plain English, I knew I wanted to play my best, and I gave myself the downtime I needed to make it possible.
+In making this choice, I honored three of my essential needs as a sensitive person: I rested, I took steps to manage my overarousal, and I prepared conscientiously.

 Different parts, different needs

-But part of me didn’t like that.
-It still doesn’t like it.
-It wants to do more…yet I know something will suffer if I try to do more.
+But… part of me didn’t like that, and still doesn’t.
+It wants to do more.
+Yet I know something will suffer if I try to do more.
 This is an ongoing feature of the sensitive life: difficult decisions.
-When I say “difficult” I don’t mean “hard to make.”
-In this case, I knew very well what the right choice was.
-By “difficult,” I mean “hard to accept.”

-Hard to accept that my best choice was to give up a unique opportunity to hike Haleakala.
-Hard to accept I couldn’t pack in as much as others around me.
+Hard to accept that my best choice was to give up an opportunity to hike Haleakala.
+Hard to accept I couldn’t pack in as much activity as others around me.
 Hard to accept that this “in/out” rollercoaster was a permanent feature of my life.

 The fact is, “in/out” balance is key to our well-being as sensitive people.
 If we are too “out” all the time, we get chronically overstimulated.
 We end up scattered, overwhelmed, and exhausted.
-But if we are too “in,” we start to feel dead, dull, or numb, like life is passing us by.
-Which it possibly is.
+But if we are too “in,” leading a safe, unvarying, unstimulating life, we can start to feel dead, dull, or numb—like life is passing us by.

-For the 30 percent of sensitive people who are extroverts, this balancing act is even more challenging.
-You have the extrovert’s need for stimulation from the external world, and the sensitive person’s need to process all that stimulation in a deep way.
-You can end up feeling like you have one foot on the gas and the other foot on the brake.
+For the 30 percent of HSPs who are extroverts, your greater need for stimulation can make this balancing act even more challenging.
+You may feel like you have one foot on the gas and the other foot on the brake.

 Your sensitive brain is wired to process deeply.
-As you weigh and measure your “in/out” options, it generates implications, connotations, and ramifications like a McDonald’s churns out hamburgers.
-The sheer volume is staggering.
+This is fantastic—and intense.
+As you contemplate your “in/out” options, your mind generates implications, connotations, and ramifications like McDonald’s churns out hamburgers.
+The sheer volume can be staggering.